Alleghany County License Hearing Guide

 Your License After a DUI Arrest in Alleghany County

-Following a DUI arrest, there are essentially two tracks you need to be aware of: the criminal case and the administrative license revocation (ALR) process.
-The criminal case deals with the charges against you in criminal court.
-The ALR process, on the other hand, is a civil matter handled by the DMV.
-This process determines whether your driver's license will be suspended, regardless of the outcome of your criminal case.
-This guide focuses solely on the ALR process and what you need to do right now to protect your license.
+Following a Driving While Impaired (DWI) arrest in Alleghany County, North Carolina, you face two separate but related legal processes: a criminal case and an administrative license revocation (ALR).
+The criminal case deals with the charges against you in court.
+The ALR process, handled by the North Carolina Division of Motor Vehicles (NCDMV), determines whether your driver's license will be suspended.
+This guide focuses on the ALR process and how to protect your driving privileges.

 CRITICAL DEADLINE: Request Hearing Within 15 Days